AlexPullen91/True-or-False/README.md

 * Choice of specific topics.
 * Countdown timer to give sense of urgency.
 * Audio and audio feedback to user input.
-* More permanent way to save and compare scores globally.
+* More permanent way to save and compare scores across devices and globally.

 ---
 ## Technologies Used